Rodrigoleon/Webpack-Launchpad/README.md

 Almost every line in Webpack Launchpad will be commented so that you can learn what each line is doing.
 You may play around with the code however you like, or use it as is to kick start (or, uh, provide a launchpad for) your own project.

 ## Status
 Webpack Launchpad is almost ready for consumption!
-I am currently testing some of the features, plugins and loaders we have added in the last commits.
-I'm also reviewing and cleaning all documentation.
-Aside from a lot of housekeeping though, feel free to use it!
+I am currently testing some of its features, plugins and loaders as well as reviewing and cleaning all documentation.
+Aside from that, feel free to use it!
+As I find cool things (standards/best practices/new features), I will update this ongoing project!

 ## What Webpack Launchpad Includes: